-This seems counterintuitive, that love is not for everyone, but it’s something you learn as a Christian.
+This seems counterintuitive, that love is not for everyone, but it’s something you learn seeking religion.
 From the outside looking in you most likely think that we are all about love, but you would be mistaken.
-Don’t get me wrong, I believe Jesus is all about love but what we are talking about in this post is, “Things I Learned When I Became A Christian”, and that, my friend, isn’t a love story it’s a story about religion.
+Don’t get me wrong, I believe Jesus is all about love but what we are talking about in this post is, “Things I Learned When I Became A Religious”, and that, my friend, isn’t a love story it’s a story.

-Will you feel love as a Christian?
+Will you feel love going to church?
 The answer is yes.
 Will you feel that loving people are all around you?
 The answer is still yes.
 Will you feel peace, joy, happiness and a belonging?
 Most definitely yes.
 In fact, you may feel more loved than you have ever felt in your life.
 You may feel like you are now at home in the place you were always meant to be.

 The question now is: Why then isn’t love for everyone?
 So, let’s get to it, for you to understand why some are not loved you will need to understand one concept.